rahulwaykos/kubernetes/kubectl-plugin.md

 we are going to create our own subcommand, which is known as plugins.

 ## kubectl Plugins
 Kubectl plugins are standalone scripts.
 Scripts can be written in any programming language.
 These executable scripts are stored in your `PATH` and whose names start with `kubectl-`.
-PATH is where all you command are present.
+PATH is where all you commands are present.
 You can see PATH by following command :
 ```
 # echo $PATH
 ```